-Definition 6 (Possible interaction achieving \mathcal{G}).
-Given two web services, ws and ws', and a goal \mathcal{G} , a possible interaction achieving \mathcal{G} is a possible interaction about \mathcal{G} satisfying Eq.
+Definition 6.2 (Possible interaction achieving \mathcal{G}): Given two web services, ws and ws', and a goal \mathcal{G} , a possible interaction achieving \mathcal{G} is a possible interaction about \mathcal{G} satisfying Eq.
 5.

 Intuitively, the " \rightarrow " implication in Eq.
-5 is there to avoid situations in which a web service waits forever for an event that the other web service will never produce.
-The " \leftarrow " implication is there to avoid that one web service sends unexpected messages, which in the best case may not be understood (and in the worst scenarios it may lead to faulty, unpredictable behaviour of the parties involved).
+5 avoids situations in which a web service waits forever for an event that the other web service will never produce.
+The " \leftarrow " implication avoids that one web service sends unexpected messages, which in the best case may not be understood (and in the worst scenarios it may lead to faulty, unpredictable behaviour of the parties involved).

-6.1 Operational Semantics
+A. Operational Semantics

-The operational semantics is a modification of the SCIFF proof-procedure [12].
+The operational semantics is a modification of the SCIFF proof-procedure [9].
 SCIFF is a transition system, whose state is given by the following tuple: